FractalFir/rustc_codegen_clr/README.md

 As you can see, the difference between optimized C# and optimized .NET Rust code is not all that big.
 It is noticeable(~10%), but I would say it is a pretty good result considering how few optimizations are done right now.
 With a couple bigger changes coming further down the line, the gap could become non-existent in the future.
 Since this benchmark is meant to show the worst case scenario, Rust could already outperform C# in a wide range of more memory-intensive scenarios.

 **However**, you should take all of those results with a pinch of salt.
 Since there is currently no way to use "proper" .NET benchmarking tools, I am relying on the `Stopwatch` class for time and have no way to control for the behavior of the JIT.
-It seems to optimize the rust code after enough runs, all while the speed of C# dropped significantly.
-This is not due to thermal throttling or any other variable I can think of - both tests were run multiple times back-to-back(Rust then C# the Rust then C# again), and the results remain consistent.
+It seems to optimize the Rust code after enough runs, all while the speed of C# dropped significantly.
+This is not due to thermal throttling or any other variable I can think of - both tests were run multiple times back-to-back (Rust then C# the Rust then C# again), and the results remain consistent.
 Such oddities point at issues with the testing setup, but the results can still serve as a rough guide about what kinds of performance can be expected.

 | Test Method                       | Avg of 100M runs |
 | --------------------------------- | ---------------- |